J-Nyarangi/JoyllettePortfolio-Group19/README.md

 # Joyllette Nyarangi's Portfolio

-Welcome to the repository of Joyllette Nyarangi's personal portfolio website.
-This project showcases my skills, experience, and projects as an Informatics & Computer Science student with a passion for web and mobile development.
+Welcome to the repository if my personal portfolio website.
+This project showcases my skills, experience, and projects with a passion for web and mobile development.

 ## 🚀 Project Overview